ASI Chain of Custody Material Flows

-As part of ASI’s Monitoring & Evaluation program, CoC Certified Entities are required to annually report on CoC material inputs and outputs.
-This enables ASI to evaluate system integrity and support aggregated reporting over time to interested stakeholders.
-2019 was the first year in which there were sufficient CoC Certified Entities to meet ASI’s Antitrust Compliance Policy in terms of aggregated statistics, enabling us to report the collected CoC data.
+As part of ASI’s Data and Research program, CoC Certified Entities are required to report annually on CoC material inputs and outputs.
+This enables ASI to evaluate system integrity and support communication of aggregated and deidentified flows to interested stakeholders.

-We sincerely thank IAI for their collaboration and support, and all CoC Certified Entities for their contributions to this first reporting cycle.
+We sincerely thank IAI for their collaboration and support, ISEAL for enabling funding and all reporting CoC Certified Entities.

 The Sankey diagram shows nine model stages of the IAI’s Global Mass Flow model: